What Is a Browser Redirect?

 Most browsers have a limitation set to prevent this and abide by it and even show an error message when it occurs.
 Labeled RFC 2068, Section 10.3, the specification of the maximum number of cyclical redirections is five.

-However, there could be website owners that try to take advantage of users and try to point them to pages they wish, considering only their personal needs and not that of users.
+However, some website owners could try to take advantage of users and try to point them to pages they wish, considering only their personal needs and not that of users.
 We will describe them in the following paragraphs.

 Redirects which Tamper with Search Engines

-A prime example for it would be URL hijacking – a procedure where instead of a normal URL-switching script, a website links another one directly, causing the target site to be boosted.
-That happens in the URL where behind the domain name another target website is listed.
+A prime example for it would be URL hijacking – a procedure where instead of a regular URL-switching script, a website links another one directly, causing the target site to be boosted.
+That happens in the URL where behind the domain name, another target website is listed.

-The reason behind misleading redirects is to get search traffic to the landing page of a website, where said website does not have enough ranking power of its own.
-Combined with proper search terms and a number of URLs will land users to a target website.
+The reason behind misleading redirects is to get search traffic to the landing page, where the said website does not have enough ranking power of its own.
+Combined with proper search terms and several URLs will land users to a target website.

 After a search engine finds such a link, it categorizes both sites as identical and removes one of them from the Index.
-Usually such redirects are using the 302 code for temporary redirection of a site.
-Also, that is the main reason for site owners to set their redirects to their main page with code 301 (Moved Permanently), so they are not considered unethical by search engine bots.
+Usually, these are using the 302 code for temporary redirection of a site.
+That is also the main reason for site owners to set their redirects to their main page with code 301 (Moved Permanently), so they are not considered unethical by search engine bots.

-In the end, if a website gets caught performing such rank-stealing, shady tactics, it will get a huge penalization from popular search engines, and may never recover its ranking in search results.
+In the end, if a website gets caught performing such rank-stealing, shady tactics, it will get a substantial penalization from popular search engines and may never recover its ranking in search results.

 Redirects that Boost Visitor Statistics

-Redirection is often used as part of phishing attacks that try to trick visitors about which website they are actually visiting.
+Redirection is often used as part of phishing attacks that try to trick visitors about which website they are visiting.
 It has become less of a threat nowadays as most modern browsers always show the real URL in the address bar, albeit some users do not look at it.